9. Molecules

 Figure 9.4 MO diagram involving two atomic orbitals.

-The MOs built from two 1s atomic orbitals are shown in Figure 9.5.
-The sum of the two 1s AOs gives the bonding MO, with increased electron delocalization.
+The MOs built from two 1s functions are shown in Figure 9.5.
+The sum of the two 1s functions gives the bonding MO, with increased electron delocalization.
 The difference gives the antibonding MO, with reduced electron delocalization.

 Figure 9.5 Linear combinations of two 1s atomic orbitals give a bonding MO and an antibonding MO.
 The black dots indicate the locations of the nuclei, and the dashed line indicates the nodal plane perpendicular to the bond.
 Yellow indicates positive, blue negative, and green close-to-zero values.